Environmental studies, Cultural exchange, Home-stay

 Day 8 Tauranga

 Tauranga is New Zealand’s fastest growing city after Auckland and a favourite summer holiday destination for kiwis, with its large natural harbour and extensive white sandy beaches.
 Settled by Māori late in the 13th century and by Europeans early in the19th, it is now a centre for business and international trade, culture, fashion and horticultural science.
 A wide range of fresh produce, including kiwifruit and avocados is grown in the area due to the mild, sunny climate and volcanic soils.
 Tauranga is New Zealand's largest export port and a regular stop for both container ships and luxury cruise liners.

-land yachting for all ages and skill levels.
-The windy summer months provide perfect conditions to try this sailing meets the speedway experience. (adds $30 pp)
+- Or: Try Blokarting, land yachting for all ages and skill levels.
+The windy summer months provide perfect conditions to try this sailing meets the speedway experience. (adds $30 pp).